-Georgia high school plays first football game since teammate died from a head injury
+Under Friday night lights, Georgia high school 'played from the heart' to win first game since teammate's death

 Mourners painted the number 32 on car windows.

-A group of players from Peach County High school -- the team Pike County played when Dylan was fatally injured -- came to pay their respects Thursday.
-Peach County Coach Chad Campbell had told his team it was going to a tough day.
-Two years ago, two Peach County players died in a car accident, Campbell said.
+A group of players from Peach County High School -- the team Pike County played when Dylan was fatally injured -- came to pay their respects Thursday.
+Peach County Coach Chad Campbell had told his team it was going to be a tough day.
+Two years ago, two Peach County players died in a car accident, he said.

 Campbell said he knew what Pike County was going through, and how community matters.